nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 components will not run.
 Typically, this is handled by composing an F´ baremetal system into components that are all driven by [rate groups](../best/rate-group.md).
 Designing the system this way ensures that all execution is derived from one source: the rate group driver and thus reducing the problem to supplying an execution context to the rate group driver at a set rate.
-All calls needed will execute a during a sweep through the rate groups a their derived rates.
+All calls needed will execute during a sweep through the rate groups and their derived rates.

 **Note:** other options exist (see [Thread Virtualization](#thread-virtualization) below).

-Although a full discussion of supplying execution context to the rate group driver is outside the scope of this documentation, this author wanted to provide a few tip.
+Although a full discussion of supplying execution context to the rate group driver is outside the scope of this documentation, this author wanted to provide a few tips.
 First, F´ execution should be primarily derived from the main program loop. i.e. embedded software typically looks like the following and the loop-forever `execute();` action should trigger the rate group driver at a set interval.